cssinjs/jss/docs/benefits.md

-# Benefits of using JavaScript Style Sheets.
+# Benefits of using JavaScript Style Sheets

-## Compared to regular CSS.
+## Compared to regular CSS

 1. **Scoped selectors.**